michellito/bird-audio-id/README.md

 ## Data Source

-The audio data used in this project is sourced from [xeno-canto.org](https://xeno-canto.org/), a collaborative database of wildlife sounds from around the world.
+The sample audio data used in this project is sourced from [xeno-canto.org](https://xeno-canto.org/), a collaborative database of wildlife sounds from around the world.
+The samples used were recorded in Tucson, AZ.